Dragline excavator: Operation

 In a typical cycle of excavation, the bucket is positioned above the material to be excavated.
 The bucket is then lowered and the dragrope is then drawn so that the bucket is dragged along the surface of the material.
 The bucket is then lifted by using the hoist rope.
 A swing operation is then performed to move the bucket to the place where the material is to be dumped.
 The dragrope is then released causing the bucket to tilt and empty.
 This is called a dump operation.

 On crane-type draglines, the bucket can also be 'thrown' by winding up to the jib and then releasing a clutch on the drag cable.
 This would then swing the bucket like a pendulum.
 Once the bucket had passed the vertical, the hoist cable would be released thus throwing the bucket.
 On smaller draglines, a skilled operator could make the bucket land about one-half the length of the jib further away than if it had just been dropped.
 On larger draglines, this is not a common practice.

-Draglines have different cutting sequences.
-The first is the side cast method using offset benches; this involves throwing the overburden sideways onto blasted material to make a bench.
-The second is a key pass.
-This pass cuts a key at the toe of the new highwall and also shifts the bench further towards the low-wall.
-This may also require a chop pass if the wall is blocky.
-A chop pass involves the bucket being dropped down onto an angled highwall to scale the surface.
-The next sequence is the slowest operation, the blocks pass.
-However, this pass moves most of the material.
-It involves using the key to access to bottom of the material to lift it up to spoil or to an elevated bench level.
-The final cut if required is a pull back, pulling material back further to the low-wall side.